FAQ

 What happens if I cannot end a ride?

-What happens if I leave a Kick inside private property or the restricted area?
+What happens if I leave a Kick inside private property or restricted area?

 Where can I ride Kick?